tmorin/deprecated-requirejs-plugin-wc/README.md

 *   !imp: the custom elements is described using an imperative way
 *   !polymer: the Polymer's features will be used
 *   !xtag: the xtags' features will be used
+*   !std: the standard's (i.e. platform's Polymer) features will be used

 Where:
 *   !dec and !imp are exclusive
-*   !polymer and !xtag are exclusive
+*   !polymer and !xtag and !std are exclusive
-*   !polymer and !xtag are optional
+*   !polymer and !xtag and !std are optional
-*   if !polymer and !xtag are missing, consider its standard
+*   if !polymer and !xtag and !std are missing, consider its standard (!std)

 When the declarative way is used, the module can contain "import" elements.
 The plugin will load theses